matrix-org/matrix.org/content/blog/2026/04/2026-04-20-community-events-and-summit.md

 Curious about the [Matrix Community Summit 2026](https://matrix-community.events/conferences/2026-summit.html)?
 The link contains all up-to-date info about the event.

-Learn more on the [website of Matrix Community Events](https://matrix-community.events/) and join the [matrix room of Matrix Community Events](https://matrix.to/#/#community-events:matrix.org) to get in touch with other members and to learn about the latest news.
+Learn more on the [website of Matrix Community Events](https://matrix-community.events/) and join the [Matrix room of Matrix Community Events](https://matrix.to/#/#community-events:matrix.org) to get in touch with other members and to learn about the latest news.